Skip to main content

 How to Sell an App: The App Sale Process

-Now let’s proceed to the app selling process itself.
-How to sell your app to a company?
+Now that we’ve covered pretty much all there is on app valuation, let’s proceed with the app selling process itself.
+How to sell an app to a company?

-After the suggested improvements, you can come back in 90 days or in a year, and if you optimize your app properly, then you can sell an app.
-The final step is closing and the exit.
+After the suggested improvements, you can come back in 90 days or in a year.
+If you’ve optimized your app effectively, you’ll be in a good position to sell.
+The final step is closing the deal and moving on to the exit.

 If you’re a subscription app owner with high profits and a proven track record of successful app growth, sooner or later you will think about selling your app, and for this, you need to know how much your app is worth.
-In this article, we offered the most basic attributes of high valuation that can be applicable to every app and guidance on how to sell an app.
-However, it’s difficult to evaluate each app for every scenario because each app requires a detailed understanding of its unique complexities and operates in different environments.
-Therefore, exit-planning is the long-term consideration that should be well planned, and when you are ready to sell an app, your app will be in the best position possible.
+In this article, we offered the most basic attributes of high valuation that can be applicable to every app and provided guidance on how to sell an app.
+However, as we indicated above, it’s not easy to evaluate each app for every scenario because each app requires a detailed understanding of its unique complexities and operates in different environments.
+Therefore, exit-planning is the long-term consideration that should be well planned, and when you are ready to sell an app, your app should be in the best position possible.

 If you’re already considering selling an app, it’s time to delve into your core metrics.
-Use Qonversion to track your subscription data.
-This tool is very-well fitted for investors’ eyes.
-To receive a quote for your app, please don’t hesitate to reach out to the Bluethrone team
+You can use Qonversion to track your subscription data, our tool that is very-well fitted for any investors’ eyes.
+Also, to receive a quote for your app, please don’t hesitate to reach out to the Bluethrone team.